Industrial Technology Research Institute: History

+In 2002, ITRI partnered with Apex Medical and started the development of respiratory therapy product series.
+This was one of Apex Medical's first major collaborations.

-In 2019 ITRI banned all smartphones and computers made by China's Huawei from their internal network for security reasons.
-China's Taiwan Affairs Office reacted negatively to the decision with their spokesperson saying that the decision “jeopardizes the mainland and Taiwan’s regular economic cooperation for political purposes."
+In 2019, ITRI banned all smartphones and computers made by China's Huawei from their internal network for security reasons.
+China's Taiwan Affairs Office reacted negatively to the decision with their spokesperson saying that the decision "jeopardizes the mainland and Taiwan's regular economic cooperation for political purposes".

+In summer 2025 ITRI ceased its involvement in the Taiwan Space Agency's 5G LEO communications satellite project saying that they had realized that satellites were outside of their area of expertise.
+ITRI was replaced by private firms.

 Innovations and applications

-Self driving cars
+Self-driving cars

-As of 2019 self driving cars designed by ITRI had accumulated more than 2,000 km of testing in the Changhua Coastal Industrial Park.
+As of 2019, self-driving cars designed by ITRI had accumulated more than 2,000 km of testing in the Changhua Coastal Industrial Park.

 StarFab

 StarFab is a tech accelerator founded by ITRI focusing on innovation in the fields of smart manufacturing, smart medical care, smart finance and smart agriculture.
 It is headquartered in Taipei with an office in the Tainan Science Park.